PerBothner/JWebTerminal/README.md

 The primary class is webterminal.WebTerminal, which is an abstract (overridable) control you embed in your JavaFX scenegraph.

+The license of this code is the same as OpenJDK, that is GPL 2 with the "Classpath exception".

 ## Building and running

 The prototype requires not only Java, but specifically JavaFX 2.x.